Madis0/OneBar/README.md

 **Q: Snapshots?**

-A: Somewhat.
-It probably runs, but config will crash.
-You've been warned!
+A: It probably runs, but config might crash if it's not up to date.